 Whether it’s a sketch book for drawing or a homemade nature journal, a park visit is the perfect time to learn about nature!
 Choose from 70+ free printable nature activities & learn how to make your own DIY Nature Journal from a paper bag.

 15. Become a Jr. Ranger

-Most national parks and many state parks have Jr. Ranger programs — your kids can download or pick up a booklet, complete some fun nature activities during your visit and earn a badge or certificate.
+Most national parks and many state parks have Jr. Ranger programs!
+Your kids can download or pick up a booklet, complete some fun nature activities during your visit.
+Once complete, they can earn a badge or certificate.

-We’ve done more than a dozen of these as our kids have grown and each time we learn something totally new & different!
-Check with the park ranger or your park’s website to find out if a Junior Ranger program is offered before you go.
+We’ve done more than a dozen of these as our kids have grown.
+And each time we learn something totally new and different!
+Check with the park ranger or your park’s website to find out How to Become a Junior Ranger before you go.

-Parks are a great places to explore a variety of trees and learn a little science — try this fun activity for Dendrochronology (the study of tree rings).
+Parks are a great places to explore a variety of trees and learn a little science — try this Dendrochronology STEM activity (the study of tree rings).
 You can view different types of leaves, tree seeds and talk about the various ways trees are used by animals.

 17. Just Play

 When kids are presented with large open spaces, they will always find something fun to do.
 Cartwheels, races, spinning — just provide them some room and they will play.

 More Fun Things to do at a Park Near Me:

 […] 17 FUN Things to Do at the Park […]